 Another popular protein myth is that protein is bad for your bones.
 The theory behind this belief states that sulfur-containing amino acids lead to acidification of the body and in order to neutralize this acidifying effect, calcium is removed from the bones.
 This is based on the observation that individuals on a high protein diet excrete more calcium in urine.

-However, we now know that this acidifying effect isn’t detrimental of bone health, as your body is perfectly able to handle this on it’s own (as long as you follow some kind of healthy diet).
+However, we now know that this acidifying effect isn’t detrimental to bone health, as your body is perfectly able to handle this on it’s own (as long as you follow some kind of healthy diet).
 The high calcium excretion can be easily explained by the effect that protein facilitates calcium uptake from your diet in the first place.
 Therefore your body has to get rid of the increased calcium in your body again, increasing calcium excretion.

 Liver and Kidney Toxicity